How do Diesel Engines Run Without Spark Plugs?

-Major Reason behind Diesel Engines Run Without Spark Plugs
+Major Reason Behind Diesel Engines Run Without Spark Plugs

-1. Low Volatility
+1. Low volatility

 However, another reason is their power cycle according to which the higher compression ratio (mentioned above) is not possible to achieve by petrol, as the chances for onset auto- ignition or engine knock are high.

-Due to the lower self-ignition temperature property of diesel than those of petrol and gasoline, the temperature generated by the compression of air while compression stroke is on the action, enough to ignite the atomized diesel fuel.
+Due to the lower self-ignition temperature properties of diesel than those of petrol and gasoline, the temperature generated by the compression of air while compression stroke is on the action is enough to ignite the atomized diesel fuel.
 The temperature could be 1000F or higher, which is enough to ignite the fuel.
 This clearly shows that diesel engine is an improvement over petrol engines as in these engines only air is compressed during compression stroke making them capable of working even at the much higher temperature ratio as well.

 So, this is how diesel engines run without spark plugs efficiently and quickly.

-3. Neglected Usage of Spark Plug
+3. Neglected usage of spark plug

-The atmospheric air stuck in the cylinder of the diesel engine, which then gets compressed to high pressure.
-This process eventually increases the temperature and as the engine came into action at the end of compression stroke, ignition happens and fuel burns.
+The atmospheric air is stuck in the cylinder of the diesel engine, which then gets compressed to high pressure.
+This process eventually increases the temperature and as the engine came into action at the end of compression stroke, ignition happens, and fuel burns.
 This naturally eliminates the requirement of a spark plug to ignite the engine.